 workshops, each with approximately 50 attendees, has been integrated

 |Item Type:||Monograph (Working Paper)|

 |Additional Information:||In two parts: Joining the dots; Joining the dotds 2.|

 |Notes on copyright:||Users are welcome to download, save, perform or distribute this work electronically or in any other format, including in foreign language translation without written permission subject to the conditions set out in the Creative Commons license.|

-|Deposited On:||15 Feb 2011 17:03|
+|Date Deposited:||15 Feb 2011 17:03|